nyc apartment decorating tips and ideas on a budget

 Don’t be afraid to go big when it comes to using mirrors in a small room.
 This will create the illusion of depth.

-Free Bonus: 15 Amazing Multi-Purpose Entryway Storage Hacks And Ideas That You’ll Love
+Learn more: 15 Amazing Multi-Purpose Entryway Storage Hacks And Ideas That You’ll Love

 12. Pick mirrored and acrylic furniture

 Mirrored and acrylic furniture is also brilliant when it comes to decorating small NYC apartments.
-I recently used this mirrored dresser and this acrylic desk for a few clients, and we were obsessed with the the overall look it gave their apartment.
+I recently used this mirrored dresser and this acrylic desk for a few clients, and we were obsessed with the overall look it gave their apartment.

 a large wardrobe with mirrors